karolina-rea/CodersCard/content/resume/index-1.md

     companyName: '"Salida" Foundation'
     jobTitle: Volunteer
-    jobDescription: " Streetworking - reaching with help directly to people at risk of addiction, therapeutic work with addicted, obtaining official funds for the development of the foundation, promotion of the foundation in other aid centers and in the media"
+    jobDescription: " Streetworking - reaching with help directly to people at risk of drug addiction, therapeutic work with addicted, obtaining official funds for the development of the foundation, promotion of the foundation in other aid centers and in the media"
   - startJobDate: 2021-02-01T22:17:00.000Z
     finishJobDate: 2021-02-18T22:21:27.770Z
     jobTitle: "Candidate internship "